tianhaowuhz/human-assisting-dex-grasp/README.md

 We address this challenge by proposing an approach consisting of **two sub-modules**: a hand-object-conditional grasping primitive called Grasping Gradient Field (**GraspGF**), and a history-conditional **residual policy**.

-This repo is the official implementation of [GraspGF](https://arxiv.org/abs/2309.06038).
 Contents of this repo are as follows:

 - [Installation](#installation)
   - [Requirements](#requirements)